Find the Best German Bank Account for English Speakers – Comparison

 Summary – Best German Bank Account

-We hope that this summary will help you to find the best German bank account.
+We hope that this bank comparison Germany will help you to find the best German bank account or the best free bank account Germany.
 As mentioned above, please feel free to post a comment to this post or send a message via the contact form if you need further help.
 Please note that most of the above banks are charging a deposit fee of 0.5% p.a. for balances exceeding 50,000 EUR or 100,000 EUR (check the conditions of the respective banks).

 If you are having trouble opening a regular bank account in Germany, check out this article on how to open a basic payment account.
 Everyone legally residing in the European Union is entitled to have such an account.